-We support serving prisoners through our Prisoner Support Service at HMP Grendon and HMP Springhill and are currently working to re-introduce a service at HMYOI Aylesbury and in due course to HMP Woodhill.
+We support serving prisoners through our Prisoner Support Service at HMP Grendon and HMP Springhill , HMYOI Aylesbury and in HMP Woodhill.

-Prisoners make an appointment to meet with the Prisoner Support Volunteer on a one to one basis to assess their requests for grants towards a whole range of requests; from a new shirt to a qualification that will lead to employment upon release.
+In HMP Springhill Prisoners make an appointment to meet with the Prisoner Support Volunteer on a one to one basis to assess their requests for grants towards a whole range of requests; from a new shirt to a qualification that will lead to employment upon release.
 In other establishments men apply for grants via an ‘application’ system with Prisoner Support Volunteers in liaison.

 No grants are paid to the individual, they are paid to the NOMS Agency and go into a holding account until the prisoner has sufficient funds to start the training course or enrol for the further education course.
 Our funds do not cover the full amount of many of the courses but they make a substantial contribution and ‘being part way there’ attracts other funders and gives the prisoner confidence to make further applications.

 We work closely with the Prison finance departments and are aware of the financial background of each applicant using a secure email system.
 Some prisoners have very few resources of their own; work in prison pays an average salary of £10 per week.
 A successful request to BACO to help with some essential items can help to bring about a change in attitude, it adds to self-esteem and self-worth.